2019 Library Awards

 - Review the Letter of Agreement for participation (signed by your library to participate in the program), Tips from the Jury for Successful Applications and Evaluation Criteria for the TD Summer Reading Club Library Awards, and for the CELA Accessibility Award if applying.

 - Write a program description that demonstrates both innovation and the results of the public library branch's TD Summer Reading Club program.
 Entries will be assessed for their impact on children’s reading and literacy, effective outreach strategies, creative program implementation, and clear identification of the TD Summer Reading Club in all materials, as outlined in the Evaluation Criteria for the Library Awards.
-Entries for the CELA Accessibility Award will be assessed based on the additional criteria for that Award.

 - Include essential supporting documentation to substantiate your application.
 Documentation should effectively define the program offered by your library and can include photographs, letters, statistics, news articles, copies of website pages, newsletters, promotional materials, or other appropriate materials.
 (High-quality photos are preferred over actual crafts or DVDs.)
 Clearly label all print/photo documentation with the name of your library.